MohammedNayaz/Net-Banking/README.md

 credits,
 bill payments,

-showing the usage of Interface Clases in real-time example
+showing the usage of Interface Clases & Inheritence in real-time example

 Click the Below Link to view the code: https://github.com/MohammedNayaz/Net-Banking/blob/master/ATM.java